-Everything about Chateau de Ruth Chateauneuf du Pape , Rhone wine producer profile with wine tasting notes , wine and food pairing tips, best vintages, wine ratings , a history of the property, information on wine making and terroir, along with wine tasting reviews and images .
+Learn everything about Chateau de Ruth Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

-Prior to Chateau de Ruth, he had already owned 1.2 hectares of vines in Chateauneuf du Pape, which he had obtained in 2009.
+Prior to Chateau de Ruth, Vincent Moreau already owned 1.2 hectares of vines in Chateauneuf du Pape, which he had obtained in 2009.
 Those vines are now part of the Chateau de Ruth vineyard.
 For a short period of time, those 1.2 hectares were used to produce Domaine du Galuval.
 Philippe Cambie is the consultant.

 Chateau de Ruth Vineyards, Wines, Winemaking